nataliemelas/nataliemelas.github.io/README.md

-# TypeScript Next.js example
+# Natalie's Personal Website

-This is a really simple project that shows the usage of Next.js with TypeScript.
+Based on Next.js

 ## Deploy your own